 FBA Community Grant Program Criteria

-The Florida Beverage Association (FBA) is pleased to announce the commencement of the third year of its Florida Beverage Association Grant Program.
-The grant program provides support to organizations and programs that promote nutrition, and health and wellness initiatives, as well as environmental sustainability programs.
+The Florida Beverage Association (FBA) is pleased to announce the commencement of the fifth year of its Florida Beverage Association Grant Program.
+The grant program provides support to organizations and programs that promote environmental sustainability, as well as health initiatives.

 NOTE: We strongly urge you to compose all your responses in a saved Word document prior to filling out the online application so that you can easily cut and paste your responses (download a Word doc template of the application HERE).
 If you leave the application to get additional information prior to submission, the data you already entered may be lost.
 We've provided a PDF version of the form so you can see all the questions for planning purposes before you attempt to fill out the online form.
 However, please note that we will only consider applications submitted through the online form.
 Download the PDF document HERE.

 To qualify, all form fields must be completed and all information requested must be provided.

 The Florida Beverage Association thanks you for considering applying to the FBA Community Grant Program.
 The Grant Program is designed to further the FBA’s goal of supporting comprehensive, balanced nutrition and environmental programs to create healthy citizens and communities.

 - Organizations that discriminate based on race, color, sex, gender identity and/or expression, religion, sexual orientation, national origin, age or disability